aasmul1/Informatikk-Prosjektarbeid/notes/rest/README.md

 - [NotesController.java](src/main/java/rest/NotesController.java): REST controller class, handles HTTP requests and defines API endpoints.
 - [RestServerApplication.java](src/main/java/rest/RestServerApplication.java): Contains the start method for the server application and configures CORS.

+Class diagram for rest module you can find [here](../diagrams/README.md).

 ### Supported Requests

 For all methodes the Host is `localhost:8080`.